-Cleats come with your clipless pedals, so no need to worry about searching out and buying the compatible ones.
-In some cases you can purchase aftermarket cleats that have different amounts of float or release properties.
+Cleats come with your clipless pedals, so no need to worry about searching out and buying them.
+In some cases, you can purchase aftermarket cleats to customize float or release properties.

-Minutia to some but its a factor to consider.
-While the average biker may not need to know or care about Q-factor, its an important distinction when digging this deeply into pedals.
-Q-factor is the width of your stance side-to-side on the bike from the center of one pedal cleat to the center of the other pedal cleat.
-This is affected by the crank, bottom bracket and pedal dimensions.
+The Q-factor is minutia to some, but it's a factor to consider.
+Q-factor is the width of your stance on the bike, measured from the center of one pedal cleat to the center of the other pedal cleat.
+It controls the ergonomics of your hips, knees, and ankles.
+This is affected by the crank, bottom bracket, and pedal dimensions.
 With a narrower wheel and tire to work around, road bikes have a narrower Q-factor than mountain bikes.
-Downhill bikes and snow bikes can push that Q-factor out quite a bit.
+Downhill bikes and snow bikes can push the Q-factor out quite a bit.

 The advantage to a wider Q-factor is that it gives you more leverage from side-to-side when sprinting and cornering.
 On a mountain bike, especially a downhill bike, this can be advantageous.
 This also allows for increased room for your foot to unclip without contacting the crank arm, especially when wearing bulky shoes like downhillers often do.

-The disadvantage to a wider Q-Factor is that you're more likely to make contact with obstacles such as rocks or even the trail itself.
+The disadvantage to a broader Q-factor is that you're more likely to make contact with obstacles, like rocks or even the trail itself.
 There is also a slight decrease in pedal efficiency as the Q-factor widens.
-It is widely agreed upon that a narrower Q-factor is more efficient, even Sheldon Brown thought so.
+It is widely acknowledged that a narrower Q-factor is more efficient.

-These shoes are designed for pedal efficiency but also walk-ability and some degree of foot protection.
+These shoes are designed for pedal efficiency, but also for walkability and foot protection.
 You'll typically see lugged soles or sticky rubber instead of the hard plastic outsole you'd see on cross country shoes.
-An example of enduro shoes are the Giro Terraduro.

-A set of clipless pedals with cleats included can be found for as low as $30 or as much as $450.
-Typically, the more you spend, the less (grams) you get.
-If weight isn't your main deciding factor, you'll probably be happier with the performance of your pedals and save money.
-There are bargains out there, like the Shimano M530 and there are $180 pedals that we feel are 'totally worth it'.
-Pedals constitute two of your five points of contact with the bike, we're of the opinion that being too frugal in this department can lower the overall ride quality you experience.
+There are bargains out there, like the Shimano M530 SPD and there are $180 pedals that we feel are worth the money.
+Pedals constitute two of your five points of contact with the bike.
+We're of the opinion that being too frugal in this department can lower the overall quality of your ride.

 We hope that our research and testing helps you choose the best pair of pedals for your riding style and needs.
-Options are endless but following the basic guidelines we have laid out can really help with making a solid purchase.
+Options are endless but following the basic guidelines we have laid out can help you make a solid purchase.